 Not all home gyms are in garages.
 Living rooms, spare bedrooms, and basement areas also double as workout spaces.
 Depending on your activity, the carpet may be just right.
 Feather Peel and Stick Carpet Tiles are great because they are easy to install, look great, and are fairly easy to maintain.

-Carpet tiles may be a good option for you if you tend to do lower-weight exercises, cardio, stretching, yoga, and pilates, for example.
+Carpet tiles may be a good option for you if you tend to do lower-weight exercises, cardio on a treadmill or exercise bike, stretching, yoga, and pilates, for example.
 The peel-and-stick carpet tiles give you the ability to mix and match colors to create a cool-looking space.

 Where I wouldn’t use carpet tiles is in a home gym where you’re using heavy weights and barbells.
 The carpet is just too thin and will not provide the shock absorption necessary to protect your floors or foundation.